 The Bib has now been exported and readied for the procedure.

-When checking in batches of analyzed electronic resources, instead of sending each individual title to Cataloging, it is easier to use the Create List function to add records to a list then, then notify cataloging that list x needs to be cataloged.
+When checking in analyzed electronic resources, instead of sending each individual title to Cataloging, it is easier to use the Create List function to add records to a list, then notify cataloging that list x needs to be cataloged.
 NOTE: There is a designated list already created that you can add any internet analyzed titles to, which is list 36 "Internet analyzed titles ready for cataloging."
 However, this guide will contain instructions for creating a new list if you need to or prefer to.

 Access the create lists using Function: Create Lists